The Proof You Keep

 The teams that don't figure it out will spend 2027 explaining to their board why their production AI workflow disappeared when a vendor repriced.

-You can keep the weights.
-In 2026, it's the only enterprise AI strategy that survives.
+You should keep the proof, the reviewed data, and the handoff terms.
+In 2026, that is the enterprise AI strategy that survives.